 The chances of encountering an uninsured driver on California’s roadways are not exactly slim.
 Reports from the Insurance Research Council show that California ranks 12th among all states when it comes to the sheer number of uninsured drivers on its roadways.
 Approximately 15.2 percent of all drivers in California are uninsured.

-If you are involved in a car accident, contact our car crash lawyer Los Angeles right away.
+If you are involved in a car accident, contact our car crash lawyer in Los Angeles right away.
 We can begin working on the best strategy for your claim so that you are fully reimbursed for any related damages.

 In many cases, collision coverage, part of most people’s policies, will pay for the damages caused to vehicles involved in accidents with at-fault uninsured drivers.
 But bear in mind that this coverage only goes so far as to cover repair costs to your covered auto.
 Collision coverage will not pay for medical treatment for injuries.

 Many California drivers carry uninsured/underinsured motorist coverage or UMC/UIM, so you may be able to collect some damages by making a claim against this insurance.
 This type of coverage is optional in California, but the law requires auto insurers to offer it to drivers in the state.
-This coverage pays when the other drive in your accident is at fault, has no insurance, or has inadequate insurance to cover your medical bills and other accident-related losses.
+This coverage pays when the other driver in your accident is at fault, has no insurance, or has inadequate insurance to cover your medical bills and other accident-related losses.

 If you have California Med Pay coverage or an umbrella policy, you may also need to file claims with those policies to pay for medical bills and collect damages due to you.